Lekensteyn/pdf.js-wiki/Required-Browser-Features.md

 ## <a id="fillRule-evenodd"></a>evenodd fill rule is supported

 Some PDF content is using "even-odd" fill rule/method.
-The content will not be displayed properly if this function is not supported.
+The content will not be displayed properly if this feature is not supported.

 ## <a id="dash-array"></a>dashed line style is supported

 Some PDF content is using custom dash line styles.
-The content will not be displayed properly if this function is not supported.
+The content will not be displayed properly if this feature is not supported.

 ## <a id="font-face"></a>@font-face is supported/enabled